Book Review: Steve Almond, “Bad Stories”

 Steve Almond, the author of nine books of fiction and nonfiction, and a slew of DIY books with varied subjects, served as the final judge of Philadelphia Stories’ 2011 Marguerite McGlinn national fiction contest and was keynote speaker for that year’s Push to Publish conference.

 Michael leans over to flick off the heat, catching a whiff of Rick’s half-eaten apple in the cup holder.
-He had thought the fling with Rick would maybe last a night or two.
-Fifteen months later, they are driving home to see Michael’s ex-wife, Leslie, who is throwing herself an end-of-life party.
+He had thought the fling with Rick would last maybe a night or two, a week at most.
+Fifteen months later, they are driving home to see Michael’s ex-wife, Leslie, who is throwing herself an end-of-life [...]

 When we first moved to Bellaire, my mom thought that my soon-to-be stepsister Brooke and I were eating “healthy” to get “bridesmaid ready.”
 Brooke crossed off the days until our parents’ wedding on a kitten calendar that hung in the kitchen.
 She did this because it endeared her to my mother.